Singapore’s 2018 Budget is Very Promising

-Singapore’s Budget for 2018 has been presented, and Singapore’s Finance Minister Heng Swee Keat notes that there are some “goodies for everyone” in the coming 2018 financial year.
+Singapore’s 2018 budget is now here.
+Finance Minister Heng Swee Keat notes that there are some “goodies for everyone” in the coming 2018 financial year.

-According to Mr Heng, this year’s budget is wide-ranging to competently address Singapore’s long-term challenges and encompasses a multi-year agenda for the country.
-Tax increases and the taxing of property, consumption and online services is expected to generate more revenue.
-Singapore is facing a tight fiscal situation over the longer run, and Mr Heng says it is time to act prudently as the Singaporean economy matures and its population ages, and thus all Singaporeans should plan for the substantial healthcare expenses in the future.
+According to Mr. Heng, this year’s budget is wide-ranging to competently address Singapore’s long-term challenges and encompasses a multi-year agenda for the country.
+Tax increases and the taxing of property, consumption and online services are expected to generate more revenue.
+Singapore is facing a tight fiscal situation over the longer run, and Mr. Heng says it is time to act prudently as the Singaporean economy matures and its population ages, and thus all Singaporeans should plan for the substantial healthcare expenses in the future.

 Singaporeans have been spending more on healthcare since the start of this decade, with expenses almost doubling to SGD$10.2 billion in 2018 alone.
-Over the next decade, this number is expected to rise approximately 3% of the GDP, so the healthcare of Singapore’s aging population remains a priority.
+Over the next decade, this number will rise approximately to 3% of the GDP.
+Also, the healthcare of Singapore’s aging population remains a priority.

-- Raised excise duty for tobacco by 10% in an effort to curb the consumption of tobacco products (effective immediate from the 19th of February).
+- Raised excise duty for tobacco by 10% in an effort to curb the consumption of tobacco products (effective immediately from the 19th of February).

 - 8 billion allocated for the country’s defense sector